jopemachine/alfred-simple-email-fetcher/README.md

 Type: `Object`

-imap configuration object used by [imap-simple](https://github.com/chadxz/imap-simple).
+imap configuration object used by [imap-simple](https://github.com/mscdex/node-imap#connection-instance-methods).

 imap's default port value is `993`.

 you could find out `host` value in your account's imap setting page.

+`keepalive` option will be set false in script, you can set other options in config file.

 ## 📗 How to use